MLAN1O/Hotkey1999/README.md

 Right-click the tray icon and hit `Settings` to manage your profiles.

 - Use `New Profile` to add one, or click an existing profile to edit.
-- Set a name, URL, and hotkey using the visual picker.
+- Set a name, URL, and hotkey.
+You can also configure advanced options for each profile, like the target monitor, auto-refresh on open, and background performance throttling.
-- Don’t forget to `Save Changes` if you're done with it.
+- Don’t forget to `Save Changes` when you're done.
 - To auto-launch with Windows, just toggle `Start with Windows` in the tray menu.

 ## Works On